- About Us

 Undergraduate Internships: Who is it for?

 A NASA Space Grant Undergraduate Internship is for you! * Think big and think broadly.
 Whether you are a prospective student applicant or a prospective mentor, you will find that potential fields of inquiry include almost everything the University has to offer, because so many fields touch on NASA objectives.
 There have been aspiring artists, educators, journalists, and social scientists among interns and mentors.
-And of course, all the sciences, all the engineering disciplines and all flavors of mathematics are well represented every year. **
+At present, per NASA policy, students must be pursuing a STEM major to apply, and of course, all the sciences, all the engineering disciplines and all flavors of mathematics are well represented every year. **

 - Space Sciences